SchoolOfCode/week-6-hackathon-olivcat/PROJECT_PRESENTATION.md

 We've written a series of coding puzzles themed around tracking down Traitors and helping fellow Faithfuls.
 The goal is to help you practice your coding skills in a fun and engaging way, putting your problem solving skills to the test and embracing the detective mindset 🔎

+## Instructions

+TASK TWO 🎭
+Last night, one of the faithfuls met their fate.
+But before they were killed, they left behind a clue as to who the murdererous traitor might be - a scroll of parchment with some mysterious code written on it:

+"hL2I@k4jjA7zD98n6L!L1mFhP!aVh3X4a8e9R92sYtkdZ#8Fi!P-87cr78ngL1i8n9d6aT3w7tX9L1"

+Write a function to decipher the code and find the name of the traitor.

+Here is a list of all the potential traitors indentified so far by the faithfuls to help you - "Alexander", "Leanne", "Linda", "Frankie".

 ## Planning Phase

 ### Project Requirements